linagora/tmail-flutter/docs/adr/0053-web-socket-data-synchronization.md

 ## Context

 - Currently Twake Mail web use Firebase Cloud Messaging to sync data on real time
-- JMAP already implement web socket push, which is more optimized for web
+- JMAP already implemented web socket push, which is more optimized for web

 ## Decision